tishaanderson/My-React-Portfolio/README.md

 ## Description

-As an employer looking for canditates with experience building single-page applicatioins, I want to view a potential employee's deployed React portfolio of work samples.
-This way I can assess whether they're a good candidate for an open position.
+As an aspiring junior developer building single-page applications, I understand the importance of showcasing my deployed React portfolio to potential employers.
+This enables them to access whether I'm a suitable candidate for their open positions.

 ## Installation